CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 # Ethereum-Wallet-Dashboard
 A lightweight Etherscan implementation for the Ethereum network.
-Swiftly allowing users to view wallet activity, transactions, asset holdings, tokenomics of ERC20 tokens, coin prices by market cap and so much more.
+Swiftly allowing users to view wallet activity, transactions, asset holdings, tokenomics of ERC20/721 tokens, coin prices by market cap and so much more.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It also incorporates Node.js/Express.js for the back-end and utilizes AWS for cloud deployment.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but is in the midst of moving to Next.js As it stands, it incorporates Node.js/Express.js for the back-end and utilizes AWS for cloud deployment.

 ### `Testnet Information`
 <p>Note that APIs related to the <b>Ropsten, Rinkeby, Goerli, and Kovan testnets are NO LONGER AVAILABLE.</b> Searches related to these networks has been removed.</b>